draft_bythenumbers_26

 WPG@CHI: Frondell snaps it in to break the ice with his first career goal

-7- Teams that have multiple first-round picks, topped by three for the Blues (No. 11, No. 15, No. 29).
-The Sharks (No. 2, No. 27), Canucks (No. 3, No. 24), New York Rangers (No. 5, No. 26), Calgary Flames (No. 6, No. 30), Seattle Kraken (No. 7, No. 25) and Washington Capitals (No. 16, No. 18) all have two picks.
+7- Teams that have multiple first-round picks, topped by four for the Blues (No. 11, No. 15, No. 16, No. 29) and three for the Sharks (No. 2, No. 9, No. 27).
+The Canucks (No. 3, No. 24), Sabres (No. 4, No. 20), New York Rangers (No. 5, No. 26), Calgary Flames (No. 6, No. 30), and the Ottawa Senators (No. 25, No. 32) each have two picks.

-9- Players selected in the 2025 NHL Draft that played in the NHL this season: forwards Misa, Frondell, Braeden Cootes (Canucks), Victor Eklund (New York Islanders), James Hagens (Boston Bruins), Ben Kindel (Pittsburgh Penguins), Brady Martin (Nashville Predators), Porter Martone (Philadelphia Flyers), and defenseman Matthew Schaefer (Islanders).
+9- Players selected in the 2025 NHL Draft that played in the NHL this season: forwards Misa, Frondell, Braeden Cootes (Canucks), Victor Eklund (New York Islanders), James Hagens (Boston Bruins), Ben Kindel (Pittsburgh Penguins), Brady Martin (Nashville Predators), and Porter Martone (Philadelphia Flyers), and defenseman Matthew Schaefer (Islanders).

 PHI@PIT, Gm 1: Martone increases Flyers' lead late in 3rd period

 11- Picks for the Rangers, starting with their two in the first round.
-They also have one pick (No. 64) in the second round and four (No. 67, No. 77, No. 81, No. 92) in the third.
+They also have one pick in the second round (No. 64) and four (No. 67, No. 77, No. 81, No. 92) in the third.
 It's the most selections for the Rangers since they chose 13 players at the 2004 NHL Draft.

 31- The first selection for the Stanley Cup champion Hurricanes.